 Leading up to Christmas the site is home to a 'Light Up the Hills' display that is a project of local volunteers.
 The display that grows and changes year to year attracts people from all over to admire their work.

 Remembrance Park is located on James Street just west of Main Street in downtown Georgetown.
 It is just over ½ mile (870m) from Coté Terrace.
 Remembrance Park is dedicated in memory of those who served to give us the peace and quality of life we enjoy today.
-A fountain, benches and floral gardens maintained with assistance from the Dutch Canadian Remembrance Committee makes the park a special place to visit.
+A fountain, benches and floral gardens are maintained with assistance from the Dutch Canadian Remembrance Committee and make the park a special place to visit.

 Royal Canadian Legion, Branch 120 is located a short walk from Remembrance Park and is about 1/3 mile (525m) from Coté Terrace.